New to Pilates?

 Take the PHC Basics class – held every other Saturday at noon.
 Or email us to schedule a private session at firstname.lastname@example.org.
 All new students need to start with a PHC Basics class or a private session to learn how to use the equipment.
 This is a requirement, not a request.
 We take your first session with us very seriously.
 Email us to be cleared if you’ve done Pilates on the reformer before or have any questions about any of the fabulous things we do here at PHC at email@example.com.

-Please wear comfortable clothing that you can move freely in, if possible something that is not too loose to allow instructors to see your form.
+Please wear comfortable clothing that you can move freely in.
 Pants that are past the knee are recommended, and a shirt or tank top is required.

 GRIPPY OR BARRE SOCKS ARE REQUIRED.